Batas ng .45

 Batas ng .45 (lit.
-'Law of the .45') is a 1991 Filipino action film directed by Fernando Poe Jr. (under the pseudonym Ronwaldo Reyes) who also stars in the film along with Timmy Cruz, Paquito Diaz, Charlie Davao, R.R.
-Herrera, and Tito Arevalo.
-The film was produced and released by Chiba Far East Film International on May 30, 1991.
+'Law of the .45') is a 1991 Filipino action film directed by Fernando Poe Jr. (under the pseudonym Ronwaldo Reyes), who also stars in the film, from a screenplay written by Pablo S. Gomez, Erwin Castillo, and Chris Michelena, with the latter two writers co-wrote the story.
+Co-starring Timmy Cruz, Paquito Diaz, Charlie Davao, R.R.
+Herrera, and Tito Arevalo, the story follows a former police officer who, after being dishonorably discharged under unsubstantiated circumstances, orchestrates a campaign of retribution against the officials responsible for the conspiracy in an effort to prove his innocence.

+Produced and distributed by Chiba Far East Film International, the film was theatrically released on May 30, 1991.